The 8 Best Peer-to-Peer Lending Companies of 2019

 When it comes to investing, it pays to do your research.
 Many of the companies on this list allow you to either manually choose the loans you invest in or pick an autopilot investment strategy based on your financial goals.
 If you are not a well-versed investor, it might make sense to choose the latter option, although investment pros might stand to earn a bit more money by manually screening their investments.
 Before you invest in any of these loans, research the lending company itself as well as the loan products you are considering.

 Unlike traditional lenders, Upstart looks at so much more than just your credit score when evaluating your creditworthiness.
 They also take into account your education, area of study, and job history before coming to a decision.
-Borrowers can get a loan of up to $50,000, starting at 8.85 percent interest.
+Borrowers can get a loan of up to $50,000, starting at 4.73 percent interest and going up to 35.99 percent.
 Loans are only offered in three- or five-year terms, but there is no penalty for prepaying.
 Investors have the option of setting up an IRA on the site, which is a nice perk few peer-to-peer lending sites offer.
 Because the average income of a borrower is $83,000, you have a great chance of getting a return on your investment.
 Upstart boasts that it has 173 percent more approvals with the same default rate when compared to big banks or have 75 percent fewer defaults with the same approval rate as big banks based on how they qualify borrowers.

 It is not easy being a landlord.
 There are a lot of things you need to be prepared for and a lot of work to be done.
 If you want to invest in real estate but do not see yourself as landlord material, FundRise offers a way to invest.
 When you invest with Fundrise, you are investing in private real estate that is purchased through a negotiated sale to keep prices low making it a lot different in comparison to the stock market.
 You can make a single investment and get diversified across multiple individual real estate assets.
 Fundraise requires a minimum investment of $500 and has historical annual returns of 8.7 to 12.4 percent.
 Getting started is easy.
 You can have Fundrise 2.0 review your goals and select the eFunds and eREITS, Real Estate Investment Trust, for you.
 Keep in mind the better the potential to earn money, the higher the risk of the investment.